Coagulation (water treatment): Microscale dewatering tests

 Despite its widespread use in the performance of so-called "dewatering experiments", the jar test is limited in its usefulness due to several disadvantages.
 For example, evaluating the performance of prospective coagulants or flocculants requires both significant volumes of water/wastewater samples (liters) and experimental time (hours).
 This limits the scope of the experiments which can be conducted, including the addition of replicates.
 Furthermore, the analysis of jar test experiments produces results which are often only semi-quantitative.

-Coupled with the wide range of chemical coagulants and flocculants that exist, it has been remarked that determining the most appropriate dewatering agent as well as the optimal dose "is widely considered to be more of an ‘art’ rather than a ‘science’".
+Coupled with the wide range of chemical coagulants and flocculants that exist, determining the most appropriate dewatering agent as well as the optimal dose "is widely considered to be more of an ‘art’ rather than a ‘science’".
 As such, dewatering performance tests such as the jar test lend themselves well to miniaturization.
 For example, the Microscale Flocculation Test developed by LaRue et al. reduces the scale of conventional jar tests down to the size of a standard multi-well microplate, which yields benefits stemming from the reduced sample volume and increased parallelization; this technique is also amenable to quantitative dewatering metrics, such as capillary suction time.